hanwckf/rt-n56u/trunk/user/inadyn/README.md

         username myuser
         password mypass
         alias myalias.dd-dns.de

+For Namecheap DDNS:

+    system custom@http_srv_basic_auth
+        ssl
+        server-name dynamicdns.park-your-domain.com
+        server-url /update?domain=YOURDOMAIN.TLD&password=NAMECHEAP-PROVIDED-DDNS-PASSWORD&host=
+        alias myalias
+        username your-username
+        password namecheap-provided-ddns-password

+Leave `server-name` as is, and change `myalias` if you wish to use a subdomain if you wish to use one.
+Username is your Namecheap username, and password would be the one given to you in the Dynamic DNS panel from Namecheap.

 When using the generic plugin you should first inspect the response from the DDNS provider.
 Inadyn currently looks for a 200 HTTP response OK